City Mantis: Design

 The City Mantis combines elements of both a bike and an electric scooter.
 It uses an aluminium composite hex box frame with a distance range of 10 to 18 miles and a maximum speed of 16 mph (26 kmh).
 It consists of a small wheel at the rear of the scooter that is propelled by an electric motor, with a larger wheel for handling at the front.
 There are two fold-up foot pegs on either side of the rear wheel and uses 2 x 12v replaceable liquid gel batteries which are housed in the main body of the scooter.
-It weighs on average between 20–22 kg and can take a maximum load capacity of 35 kg.
+It weighs on average between 20 and 22 kg and can take a maximum load capacity of 35 kg.
 It has adjustable front and rear suspension and depending on the model, the Mantis can be folded-up in either one or two stages.

 The City Mantis appears in: Metallic Silver, Black and Blue as well as Rosso Red, Neon Lime and Purple.